stevenjc/SwaggerHub-Migration-Utility/README.md

 # SwaggerHub-Migration-Utility

-SwaggerHub-Installation-Migration-Utility is a migration utility for current SwaggerHub users to move their API Specs and domains to another SwaggerHub Organization.
+SwaggerHub-Migration-Utility is a migration utility for current SwaggerHub users to move their API Specs and domains to another SwaggerHub Organization.

 The other organization can be in a different installation of SwaggerHub.
 So you can migrate from SmartBears cloud hosted to OnPrem or between OnPrem installations.